sc2ava/rsschool-cv/cv.md

 Creative, structured, logical, tactical and strategic thinking.
 I also have such a character trait as coming up with solutions in an extraordinary or creative way.

+## **General information**
+Technical support engineer with extensive experience in a financial company.
+I have experience in Python, JavaScript, SQL, system administration.
+And other skills in working with different tools in IT.

 ## **Skills:**
 **Programming languages:**